WhoBrokeTheBuild/DockerizedMDSplus/Readme.md

 ```

 ### The tree-server image
 This image extends the base mdsplus image, with the addition of a simple inetd configuration for serving multiple connections.
 To use it, map port 8000 to your host and run the normal MDSplus applications against it, or built it as part of a compose and have the other applications reference it.
-Trees should be mounted into `/trees/`, and environment variables specifying that path should be passed in as well.
+Trees should be mounted into `/trees/`, and the default_tree_path is configured to `/trees/~t/` by default.
 *Note* As this server reads/writes files likely mounted to the host computer, you must specify a UID and GID for the server to map incoming users to.

 ```